Akuli/tkinter-tutorial/event-loop-stuff.md

 ### Moving stuff from tkinter to threads

-We can also use queues to get things from tkinter to blocking threads.
-Here we put stuff to the queue in tkinter and get in a thread, so we don't need `block=False`.
+We can also use queues to get things from tkinter to threads.
+Here we put stuff to a queue in tkinter and wait for it in the thread, so we don't need `block=False`.
 Here's an example:

 [include]: # (tk2thread-broken.py)